tensorflow/compression/README.md

 When training has finished, the Python script can be used to compress and decompress images as follows.
 The same model checkpoint must be accessible to both commands.
 ```bash
 python bls2017.py [options] compress original.png compressed.bin
 python bls2017.py [options] decompress compressed.bin reconstruction.png
 ```

-## Building PIP packages
+## Building `pip` packages

-This section describes steps to build PIP packages.
+This section describes the necessary steps to build your own `pip` packages of tensorflow-compression.
+This may be necessary to install it on platforms for which we don't provide precompiled binaries (currently only Linux and Darwin).

-We use the Docker image `tensorflow/tensorflow:nightly-custom-op` for building PIP packages.
+We use the Docker image `tensorflow/tensorflow:nightly-custom-op` for building `pip` packages.
 Note that this is different from `tensorflow/tensorflow:devel`.
-To be compatible with the TensorFlow PIP package, the GCC version must match, but `tensorflow/tensorflow:devel` has a different GCC version installed.
+To be compatible with the TensorFlow `pip` package, the GCC version must match, but `tensorflow/tensorflow:devel` has a different GCC version installed.

-Inside a Docker container from the image, the following steps need to be done.
+Inside a Docker container from the image, the following steps need to be taken.

-1. Install TensorFlow PIP package.
+1. Install TensorFlow `pip` package.
-2. Clone `tensorflow-compression` repo from GitHub.
+2. Clone the `tensorflow/compression` repo from GitHub.
-3. Run `:build_pip_pkg` inside the cloned repo.
+3. Run `:build_pip_pkg` inside the cloned repo:

 ```bash
 sudo docker run -v /tmp/tensorflow_compression:/tmp/tensorflow_compression \